What's behind Venezuela's crippling crisis, and why it matters to the U.S.

 What's next?

-What happens now will depend on the people on the streets, "but also on the military," said McCoy.
+What happens now will depend on the people on the streets, "but also on the military," McCoy said.

 She added that Maduro's call for a constitutional rewrite "looks like a gambit by the president to calm the current unrest in the streets and postpone elections that he fears he will lose."